 Specialised techniques include:

-- Wood's light (long wave UVA) examination for pigmentary changes and fluorescent infections
+- Wood's lamp (long wave UVA) examination for pigmentary changes and fluorescent infections

 Structure of the skin